CourseCrunch/CourseCrunch/team.md

 ### Communication Response Times

-We are capping internal message response time at 4 hours accross channels, since we are all active on the channel mentioned above there should be very few instances where this cap is reached.
+We are capping internal message response time at 4 hours across channels, since we are all active on the channel mentioned above there should be very few instances where this cap is reached.

 ### Standups and Other Agile Meetings